Gail Howard claims 106 lottery jackpots for her wheeling systems. Using ‘Balanced Wheels’ that are a breakthrough for lottery players.

 But the main problem with Gail’s abbreviated wheels is that you can do better.

 That could be as little as 2 less tickets for a small wheeling system, or it could be as many as 50 or 60 less tickets on larger wheels.
+But that’s a big saving in ticket costs over the long term.

 There are serious faults with this book.
 Despite being the latest edition, the wheels themselves are dated and you can get better elsewhere.
 Yet this is the key reason for, and the majority of the content of the book.